strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * Only ‘active episodes’ are reported.
 An Episode is defined as ‘active’ and in scope for inclusion in this report if it had one or more Service Contacts recorded in the period.
-No distinction is made between Open and Completed Episodes.
+No distinction is made between Open and Completed Episodes
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose
-* Counts shown in the report refer to Episodes, and are displayed as numbers or percent rows based on user selection.
+* Counts shown in the report refer to Episodes, and are displayed as numbers or percent rows based on user selection
 * Total Clients is a unique count of clients, not the sum of the individual rows.
-  Clients may be counted in more than one row.
+  Clients may be counted in more than one row

 .. _category-d: